 Here’s a little secret: you don’t want your first meeting with the client or key stakeholder to be the official kickoff meeting with the full client team and full project team.
 Instead, hold a pre-client kickoff meeting first.
 This is worthwhile for a few reasons:

-• You’ll be able to nail down the project approval process without other attendees chiming in and claiming they need to be involved.
-If you speak with the client one-on-one, you’ll be able keep the project approval process streamlined.
+- You’ll be able to nail down the project approval process without other attendees chiming in and keep the project approval process streamlined.

-• You’ll be able to confirm the statement of work and project scope.
-If you leave this discussion to the official kickoff meeting with the full client team, they’ll inevitably try to include or exclude parts of the scope or deliverables that were already previously agreed upon, forcing you to change your project plan.
+- You’ll be able to confirm the statement of work and project scope.
+If you leave this discussion to the official kickoff meeting, clients will inevitably try to include or exclude parts of deliverables that were already agreed upon, forcing you to change your project plan.

 What Is The Purpose of a Kickoff Meeting?

-As mentioned, the purpose of a project kickoff meeting is to get alignment so the team can get to work on the project.
-There's multiple purposes to the meeting, all of which contribute to this overall goal of alignment.
+The purpose of a project kickoff meeting is to get alignment so the team can get to work on the project.
+There are multiple purposes to the meeting, all of which contribute to this overall goal of alignment.

 What To Cover In The Kickoff Meeting